possibilities/meta-composer-cli/prompts.md

 From our previous conversation and your research we learned that that the typography document went through a complicated process to have placeholders replaced with example/code content.
 In the case of typography we didn't have to do anything about it because the typography document gets processed along with other components.
 The theming document is different in that it 1. we need to locate it, it is not found with the component and 2. we need to do the replacement logic like we do on component mdx documents.
 No. 2 should be added to the cache warming process along with processing components mdx.
 ````

+## 29.2

+Add new subcommand to lucid:

+meta-composer lucid read-about-react-usage The documentation page for lucid icon usage in React

+Look through the lucid cache and find the md at docs/guide/packages/lucide-react.md.
+It should be able to able to be used directly as the response to the `read-about-react-usage` subcommand